thecoder714/FastDraw/README.md

 ![Screenshot 2022-05-26 at 12 05 28 PM](https://user-images.githubusercontent.com/75258277/170431837-f8b6067b-87a6-4a28-b955-53eafa29a52c.png)

 After that, you need to draw the given sketch (in this case it is "The Mona Lisa"), on the white canvas below within 60 seconds.
-If you draw it correctly, the model will try to recognise the sketch.
+If you draw it correctly, it will try to recognise what sketch you have drawn.
+If you drew the correct sketch, your score will be incremented by 1.